Abdul Haque Faridi: Career

 Faridi started his career as a lecturer at the Chittagong College and later promoted to Educational Service, he served as the Assistant School Inspector of Muslim Education in Burdwan.
 He was also the first president of the Anjuman Mufidul Islam from 1947 to 1949.
 He then retired as Director of Public Education in East Pakistan in 1966.
 After his retirement, Faridi served as Honorary Treasurer of Dhaka University for 6 years and also its acting vice-chancellor for some time.

 Working closely with Islamic Foundation Bangladesh, Faridi translated many books.
 In 1976, he wrote a book on madrasa education titled Madrasa Shikkha: Bangladesh.
 Faridi was appointed Director General of Islamic Foundation Bangladesh in October 1977 for two years.
 Faridi became the leading founder of the foundation's Islami Bishwakosh project, a 25-volume Islamic encyclopedia which would also have a concise version.
 As president of the encyclopedia's editorial board, 18 volumes were completed during Faridi's lifetime.

 Death and legacy

 Abdul Haque Faridi died on 5 February 1996 in Dhaka.
-His son, Ataul Haque, was the former Cabinet Secretary of Bangladesh from 18 January 1997 to 13 December 1998.
+His son, Ataul Haque, served as the Cabinet Secretary of Bangladesh from 18 January 1997 until 13 December 1998.